 A fascination with biological systems put me on a redesigned 10-year study plan.
 How does a population of organisms work as one?
 How do the endocrine and nervous systems work together?
 How have cells evolved to get us to the complex lifeforms we are today?
 I wanted to know - how does this world work?
 But again, after a few years, I felt that I had answered the questions I began the journey with.
 I knew it was time to leave the program and take my motivations elsewhere.

 These motivations funnelled me back to what I knew best: programming.
 But they also pushed me to explore something I knew little about: the great outdoors.
 In time, climbing, mountain biking and weekend camping trips became hobbies that powered my taste for adventure.
 This lifestyle even inspired a vacation in Norway!
 And after experiencing both the sea and the sky there, I knew that a life back in Austria wouldn’t feel the same.
 So after three short weeks, I made up my mind that Norway would one day be my new home.

 In the words of John Muir… into the woods I go, to lose my mind and find my soul.

 As chance would have it, in early 2018 Snowball Digital found its way to my computer.
 And not long after, me and my family were off to begin a new life in Skien.
 Here, in the beating heart of Telemark, I am able to enjoy a life filled with everything I need.
-As a developer with Snowball, I solve exciting problems and build complex systems to make the lives of others a bit easier.
+Eventually moving over to Snowball’s sister company, Crystallize, today I am solving exciting problems and building complex systems to make the lives of others a bit easier.
 And with my free time, I have the freedom to explore a backyard of beautiful, untouched wilderness.
 I am so grateful for this duality of life here in Norway, the balance of complexity and simplicity, every day.